demergent-labs/cdk_framework/README.md

     let pre_upgrade_method;     // TODO build pre upgrade method, let query_methods;          // TODO build query methods, let update_methods;         // TODO build update methods,

-    let guard_functions;    // TODO build guard functions

-    let header; // TODO generate any Rust code your CDK needs to come at the beginning of the generated lib file let body;   // TODO generate any Rust code your CDK needs to have in the body of the generated lib file let try_from_vm_value_impls; // TODO generate try into vm value impls, let try_into_vm_value_impls; // TODO generate try from vm value impls,

-    let keywords;   // TODO generate a list of keyword from your CDK's language
-    // For example vec!["for", "if", "int", "import", "bool", "while", etc...]

     let canister_methods = CanisterMethods {
         heartbeat_method,